 Formative assessment focuses on improving how a child learns.
 It helps monitor the child’s learning progress so that teachers can catch problems early and adjust their instruction method if necessary.
 Summative assessment focuses more on evaluating the overall understanding of what children have learned.

 Formative assessment covers small areas of learning, while summative assessment covers a large portion of learning.
-For example, a teacher will monitor the performance of a child’s recognition of the number “1” when performing a formative assessment and test the child’s recognition of numbers 1-10 when conducting a summative assessment.
+For example, a teacher will monitor the performance of a child’s recognition of the number “one” when performing a formative assessment and test the child’s recognition of numbers one through 10 when conducting a summative assessment.

-Examples of formative assessment in early childhood education
+What are examples of formative assessment in early childhood education?

 Observation